ecreall/nova-ideo/README.rst

 The app is deployed on https://local.ecreall.com:8443

-To send emails, you need to configure the MAIL variables in **docker-compose-dev.yml**
+To send emails, you need to configure the MAILER variables in **docker-compose-dev.yml**
 The default configuration is used to connect with a postfix via a ssh tunnel like this::